 Place identity is not the only site of interaction between identity and geography.
 Consider, for example, the ways that identities are encoded in spaces.
 There are the obvious examples — public restrooms are often marked as spaces designated exclusively for men, women, or families; and religious establishments such as churches, synagogues, or mosques proclaim their religious affiliations to attract adherents.
-Yet there are other, less obvious, more subtle ways that spaces are designated for specific identities with the result that they include some, exclude others, and that complicate interactions between people by setting culturally-mediated and tacitly accepted expectations on our behavior.
+Yet there are other, subtler ways that spaces are designated for specific identities with the result that they include some, exclude others, and that complicate interactions between people by setting culturally mediated and tacitly accepted expectations on our behavior.

 For example, classrooms can be broken down into spaces that ‘belong’ to the teacher or to the students.
 Similarly, the spaces within a restaurant are socially constructed such that patrons are expected to stay out of the kitchen and are prohibited from stepping behind the bar, and restaurant staff have their own domains: cooks are expected to limit their time on the dining floor or behind the bar, bartenders are given priority over the space behind the bar, servers may be responsible for serving tables in specific areas of the dining floor, and servers and bartenders may be warned not to go “behind the line” in the kitchen.

-Entire establishments may be socially constructed in ways that make their spaces more accommodating to some people than to others based on our cultural expectations.
-For example, in the United States, women may find themselves the recipients of skepticism or of unwanted or unnecessary advice from associates at a hardware store while men are often assumed to know exactly what they are looking for (even if they don’t).
-Likewise, neighborhoods that have sizeable populations of visible ethnic or racial minorities, queer-identified people, or people with low incomes may be perceived by people outside those groups as unwelcoming or unsafe (even if they have low crime rates).
+Entire establishments may be socially constructed in ways that make their spaces more accommodating to some people than others based on their cultural expectations.
+For example, in the United States, women may find themselves the recipients of skepticism or of unwanted or unnecessary advice from associates at a hardware store, while men are often assumed to know exactly what they are looking for (even if they don’t).
+Likewise, neighborhoods that have sizeable populations of visible ethnic or racial minorities, queer people, or people with low incomes may be perceived by people outside those groups as unwelcoming or unsafe (even if they have low crime rates).

 The following readings provide case studies that delve into the relationships between space, place, and identity.